Luvenia W. Jackson

 About Luvenia Jackson

-fifth largest district in Georgia, serving a diverse student population of nearly 52,000.
+largest district in Georgia, serving a diverse student population of nearly 52,000.

 Ms. Jackson, a veteran educator with 33 years of serving the children